machitgarha/phirs/docs/en/usage-guide.md

     Now, if Android platform is detected by your `MyPlatform::isAndroid()`, a class instance of `AndroidDirectoryProvider` will be returned.

     But hey, if you really did this, or something cool alike, don't forget to merge changes back!

+### Example: Define a Custom Provider Type

+Suppose you want to make a desktop application.
+The standard provider type is not appropriate, as there may be some desktop-centric directories you want to use.
+The best example is the `Desktop` directory.
+So, what you should do?

+The steps are simple:

+1.  **Create Your Custom Provider Type.** Your type may extend other types as well.

+    ```php
+    use MAChitgarha\Phirs\Type;

+    interface DesktopDirectoryProvider extends Type\StandardDirectoryProvider
+    {
+        public function getDesktopPath(): string;
+    }
+    ```

+1.  **Create New Providers and Platforms, If Needed.** Refer to the previous example for more details.

+1.  **Register Your Mappings.** Using `DirectoryProviderFactory::map()`, introduce your new type and map your providers to platforms.
+Obviously, all your providers must implement your type, otherwise `map()` will throw an exception.
+You can use static method chaining trick also:

+    ```php
+    DirectoryProviderFactory
+        ::map(
+            DesktopDirectoryProvider::class,
+            MyPlatform::WINDOWS,
+            WindowsDirectoryProvider::class,
+        )
+        ::map(
+            DesktopDirectoryProvider::class,
+            MyPlatform::MAC_OS,
+            MacOsDirectoryProvider::class,
+        )
+        ::map(
+            DesktopDirectoryProvider::class,
+            MyPlatform::LINUX,
+            LinuxDirectoryProvider::class,
+        )
+    ;
+    ```

+    Or shorter with `DirectoryProviderFactory::mapMany()`:

+    ```php
+    DirectoryProviderFactory::mapMany(DesktopDirectoryProvider::class, [
+        MyPlatform::WINDOWS => WindowsDirectoryProvider::class,
+        MyPlatform::MAC_OS => MacOsDirectoryProvider::class,
+        MyPlatform::LINUX => LinuxDirectoryProvider::class,
+    ]);
+    ```

+1.  **Use It and Enjoy!**

+    ```php
+    $dirProvider = DirectoryProviderFactory::create(
+        DesktopDirectoryProvider::class,
+        MyPlatform::autoDetect(),
+    );
+    ```

+    And again, if you did something look like this, we ask you to share your code with us!